NovaCat35/memory-cards/README.md

 # Memory Card [WORK IN PROGRESS]
-A fun project inspired by Genshin Impact's TCG card game combined with memory brain teaser game.
+A fun fan-project that draws inspiration from Genshin Impact's TCG card game, infused with the challenge of a memory-based brain teaser.
+As some wise but annoying puzzle ads out there once said: exercise your brain cells, and brace yourself for a wild ride. 🧩

-## DISCLAIMER & Inspiration ⚠️
+## DISCLAIMER ⚠️
 This is a fan-made project base on the game Genshin Impact.
 This project features materials protected by the Fair Use guidelines of Section 107 of the Copyright Act.
 All rights reserved to the copyright owners.
-Game premise is created based on this [React course](https://www.theodinproject.com/lessons/node-path-react-new-memory-card) from The Odin Project
+Game premise is created based on this [React course](https://www.theodinproject.com/lessons/node-path-react-new-memory-card) from The Odin Project.

 ## Features
 - Loading screen [For getting api]
 - Level Difficulty
 - 3D Card styling
 - Scoreboard

+## Challenges

 Planning: